 # 5 – Listen To The Music

 As we close in on the number one spot on our Top 10 Dobbie Brothers songs list, it becomes more challenging to choose between the following four Doobie Brothers songs.
-We found it appropriate that the last four songs were split between the pre-Michael McDonald era, and the time he recorded with the band.
+We found it appropriate that the last four songs were split between the pre-Michael McDonald era and the time he recorded with the band.
 In our number four spot is the song that put the band on the map.
 The great Doobie Brothers song “Listen to The Music” was the band’s first successful single.
 It was the lead single released from their second album entitled Toulouse Street.

 # 4 – Taking It To The Streets

 # 3 – Long Train Running

 The classic Doobie Brothers song contains possibly the most iconic guitar licks of the band’s career.
-This was one of the 1970’s defining rock and roll moments It was the perfect balance of rock and pop that just fit perfectly on all radio formats.
+This was one of the 1970s’ defining rock and roll moments.
+The perfect balance of rock and pop fits perfectly on all radio formats.
 The song “Long Train Running” was released on the band’s album The Captain and Me.
 It was the lead single released from the record.
-The song did extremely well for the band as it reached the number eight position on the Billboard Hot 100.
+The song did exceptionally well for the band, reaching the number eight position on the Billboard Hot 100.

 # 2 – Wheels Of Fortune

-As we arrive at the number two spot on our top 10 Doobie Brothers songs list we turn once again to the band finest album entitled Takin’ It To The Streets.
+As we arrive at the number two spot on our top 10 Doobie Brothers songs list, we revert to the band’s finest album, Takin’ It To The Streets.
 The production value of the Takin’ It To The Streets album was spectacular.
 The song it shined the most on was the album’s opening cut, “Wheels of Fortune.”
 The song only reached the number 87 spot on the Billboard Hot 100, but that does not take away from the song’s brilliance.
-From production value, to composition, to performance, “Wheels of Fortune,” stands as the artistic peak of the band’s career.
+From production value to composition to performance, “Wheels of Fortune” is the artistic peak of the band’s career.